henrik/fixme/README.md

 For simplicity, the date comparison uses machine-local time (not e.g. the Rails configured time zone).

-Protip: make sure it's clear from the exception or from a separate comment just what should be done – sometimes not even the person who wrote the quickfix will remember what you're meant to change.

 ### Environment awareness

 If `Rails.env` (Ruby on Rails) or `ENV["RACK_ENV"]` (e.g. Sinatra) is present, it will only ever raise in the `"test"` and `"development"` environments.
 That is, the production app will never raise these exceptions.